statico/statico.github.io/_posts/2012-02-20-webgl-glge-game-part-2.md

 each loop iteration does collision detection for ducks & ship. backbone's collections give you an each() method.

 (XXX - tick() code)

-### a view

-example 1, create a scene, but don't create the ducks just yet

-use backbone views - bind to 'add' to create ducks. bind to remove too. when removing, show animation.

-(XXX - game.ducks.bind callbacks)

-while we're binding events, set up callbacks for game mode changes. again, could have been smarter with state transitions, but meh.

-(XXX - JS for game.bind)

 ### a menu